-- voters were unwilling to take on more debt in uncertain economic times.
+- Districts with more poor students are less likely to pass bond measures.
+There was a small, but significant, decrease in the likelihood that a school bond measure would pass in districts with higher percentages of children aged 5 to 17 in families with incomes below the poverty threshold. - The strength of the economy influences the passage of bond measures.
+CBP found that in 1992, in the depths of the recession in California, bond measures were significantly less likely to pass as voters were unwilling to take on more debt in uncertain economic times.
 Conversely, voters have looked more favorably on school bonds since 1996 as the economy has strengthened. - Student diversity has mixed impact on bond measure success.
-Districts with higher percentages of African American students were more likely to approve bond measures.
-Interestingly, districts with a higher percentage of Asian students were less likely to pass school bonds.
-Another unexpected finding was that districts with a higher percentage of students with limited English proficiency were more likely to pass bond measures.
+Districts with higher percentages of African-American students were more likely to approve bond measures, while districts with a higher percentage of Asian students were less likely to pass school bonds.
+Additionally, districts with a higher percentage of students with limited English proficiency were more likely to pass bond measures.